The 2 Main Types of Lymphoma • CCTreatment

-Kidney Cancer Symptoms - Kidney cancer, or renal cancer, is a type of cancer that begins in the kidney.
-The kidney is a bean-shaped organ that...A mineral is a naturally occurring, inorganic solid that has a specific chemical composition and a regular atomic structure.
+Spinal tumor symptoms depend on the type and location of the tumor.
+Diagnosis usually involves imaging tests such as an MRI scan.A mineral is a naturally occurring, inorganic solid with a specific chemical composition and a regular atomic structure.
 Minerals are the building blocks of rocks and can be found in all three states of matter: solid, liquid, and gas.
-There are more than 5,000 known minerals, and new ones are being discovered all the time.
+Scientists have identified over 5,000 minerals and continue to discover new ones.

-“Life begets rock, rocks beget life.”
-Quotes from a Carnegie geologist who makes the case that minerals have evolved over time and may have helped spark life.
+“Life begets rock; rocks beget life.”
+Quotes from a Carnegie geologist who makes the case that minerals have evolved and may have helped spark life.
 A team of experts in the field presents this idea in a new NOVA feature, Life’s Rocky Start.
-Minerals originate in the earth and cannot be made by living organisms.
+Living organisms cannot make minerals that originate in the Earth.

-Rocks are created when one or more minerals combine.
-The type of rock that is formed depends on the minerals that make it up.
+Rocks form when one or more minerals combine.
+The type of rock that forms depends on the minerals that make it up.
 There are three main types of rocks: igneous, sedimentary, and metamorphic.

-The rock cycle is the process by which rocks are formed, changed, and destroyed.
+The rock cycle is the process of forming, changing, and destroying rocks.
 It takes millions of years for a rock to go through the entire rock cycle.
 The three main steps in the rock cycle are:

 1) Formation: Minerals combine to form a rock.

-2) Change: The rocks are changed by the forces of nature, such as weathering and erosion.
+2) Change: Forces of nature, such as weathering and erosion, change the rocks.

-3) Destruction: The rocks are destroyed by natural processes, such as weathering and erosion.
+3) Destruction: Natural processes, such as weathering and erosion, destroy the rocks.

-Minerals originate in the earth and cannot be made by living organisms.
+Minerals form on the earth, and living organisms cannot make them.
 Plants get minerals from the soil.
-Most of the minerals in a human diet come from eating plants and animals, or from drinking water.
-As a group, minerals are one of the four groups of essential nutrients, the others of which are vitamins, essential fatty acids, and essential amino acids.
+Most of the minerals in a human diet come from eating plants and animals or from drinking water.
+Minerals are one of the four essential nutrients, the others being vitamins, essential fatty acids, and essential amino acids.

-It is always good to go back to the beginning when something is not working.
+It is always good to return to the beginning when something is not working.
 Recent studies have shown a tight linkage between living organisms and chemical elements on this planet.
-This led to the redefinition of minerals as an element or compounds, amorphous or crystalline, formed through "biogeochemical" processes.
-The addition of ‘bio’ reflects a greater appreciation, although an incomplete understanding, of the processes of mineral formation by living forms.
+It led to the redefinition of minerals as an element or compound, amorphous or crystalline, formed through "biogeochemical" processes.
+The addition of 'bio' reflects a greater appreciation, although an incomplete understanding, of the processes of mineral formation by living forms.

-Minerals are essential for the body to function properly.
+Minerals are essential for the body to function correctly.
 They have a variety of functions, including:

 1) Building bones and teeth